 Papua New Guinea's cuisine reflects its extraordinary cultural diversity across 800+ language groups, ranging from Highland sweet potato-based diets to coastal coconut cream and seafood traditions.
 The staple foods - kaukau (sweet potato), taro, sago, banana, and pit-pit (highland cane shoots) - vary dramatically by region.
 Mumu, an underground earth oven feast with pork, sweet potato, and greens wrapped in banana leaves, is the defining celebration food.
 Coastal PNG excels at fresh barramundi, mud crab, and reef fish.
 PNG's highland-grown coffee is world-class and increasingly exported globally.

-These iconic dishes define the culinary identity of Papua New Guinea.
+Iconic dishes that define Papua New Guinea.

 Barramundi